ericmurphyxyz/ericmurphy.xyz/content/_index.md

-# Hey, I'm Eric.
+---
+title: "Hey, I'm Eric."

-I'm a **web developer** and **YouTuber**.
-I try to make things like making websites and Linux simple enough for anyone to understand.
+description: "I'm a **web developer** and **YouTuber**.
+I try to make things like making websites and Linux simple enough for anyone to understand.\n\n

-This website is meant to be my **"home base"** on the internet.
-I'll post some thoughts about things I'm interested in, whether it's about desktop Linux, building minimalistic websites, or books I'm currently reading.
+This website is meant to be my **\"home base\"** on the internet.
+I'll post some thoughts about things I'm interested in, whether it's about desktop Linux, building minimalistic websites, or books I'm currently reading.\n\n

-If things look a little empty here, know that there is **more to come!**
+If things look a little empty here, know that there is **more to come!**"
+---

 ## Looking for something?